Burning Fossil Fuels

 Burning Fossil Fuels and Fossil Fuel Facts

 We constantly hear that our current energy system is not sustainable as it is completely dependent on Fossil Fuels – coal, oil and gas, and why these non-renewable fossil fuels will eventually run out one day.
-As their collective name indicates, “fossil fuels” are formed from fossils, the preserved remains of long-dead plants and animals buried deep underground.
+As their collective name indicates, “fossil fuels” are formed from fossils, the preserved remains of long-dead plants and animals deep underground.
+Then these fuels were once alive and created from organisms that lived in the oceans or rivers.

 Buried over the course of hundreds of millions of years, these carbon-based deposits have been converted over time by the immense heat and pressure of the Earth underground into such combustible substances as petroleum oil, coal, natural gas.
 Fossil fuels are a popular source of energy because they are considered convenient, effective, plentiful, and inexpensive, but are fossil fuels renewable and what are fossil fuels used for.